See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

 - What not to look for:

 - Don't expect every URL on your site to be indexed.
 Some URLs might be duplicates or might not contain meaningful information.
+Just be sure that the key pages on your site are indexed.

 - Excluded URLs are usually fine.
 Read and understand the specific reason for each excluded URL to confirm that the page is properly excluded.